 Global average sea surface temperatures rose rapidly from the 1970s but have been relatively flat for the past 15 years.
-This has prompted speculation from some quarters that global warming has stalled.
 Newsweek Rewind: Debunking Global Cooling.
 Recent estimates of low climate sensitivity were flawed.
 Earth’s climate system is a complex beast.

 In order to discuss it, we often rely on simple measures like climate sensitivity—an estimate of how much warming we can expect to get from a given increase in greenhouse gas concentrations.
-Unfortunately, measuring the climate sensitivity isn’t that simple.
 Climate change, El Niño, cold winters, and California’s drought.
 It was a winter Charles Dickens would write an opening line about.

 Parts of the Midwest and Eastern US experienced periods of bitterly cold weather delivered from the Arctic by the jet stream.
 The West Coast, meanwhile, received very little precipitation—producing a historic drought in California that looms large over the coming summer—as a result of the jet stream zagging in the opposite direction.
 The detours of the jet stream were large, and they were persistent.
 The northward-bending “ridge” shielded the West Coast from moisture-bearing weather that would normally water the Californian landscape and restock the supply of mountain snow that provides meltwater over the dry summer.
 What is El Niño — and why should I care? - El Niño could be the biggest weather story of 2014.
 Let's start by looking at things normally work in the Pacific Ocean, and then look at how things change during an El Niño (or a La Niña): 1) Neutral conditions: Normally, the tropical Pacific Ocean features strong trade winds that blow from east to west (see picture below). the Pacific Ocean normally has strong trade winds that blow east to west.